 - mayonnaise (or butter, for toasting the bread)

-- Mix 2 tablespoon mayo and 1 tablespoon whole grain mustard together in a small bowl.
+- Mix 2 TBSP mayo and 1 TBSP whole grain mustard together in a small bowl.

 - Heat a nonstick skillet over low-medium heat.
 Spread a small amount of plain mayo on one side of a slice of bread and place it mayo side down in the skillet.

 - Spread a quarter of the mayo/mustard mixture on the surface of the bread.
 Top it with shredded gruyere, then half the shredded chicken and the fresh thyme.
 Follow the chicken with a slice of havarti torn into pieces, then the prosciutto.
 Finally, sprinkle a little more of the grated gruyere and half a slice of havarti torn into pieces.Work quickly, making sure you’re creating even layers that go all the way to the edges of the bread while leaving room for the cheese to melt through all the crevices and hold the bread together.